Kingxukai/linux/Documentation/networking/caif/caif.rst

 				      Endpoint(1)
 					  Checksum(2)

-* last_rx_msg: Prints the last transmitted frame.
+* last_rx_msg: Prints the woke last transmitted frame.

-  The RX messages for LinkSetup look almost identical but they have the bit 0x20 set in the command bit, and Channel Setup has added one byte before Checksum containing Channel ID.
+  The RX messages for LinkSetup look almost identical but they have the bit 0x20 set in the woke command bit, and Channel Setup has added one byte before Checksum containing Channel ID.

   NOTE: